Suchacoolguy/happy_loading/README.md

 # happy_loading

-This app lets you know when your match(League of Legends) begin.
+This app lets you know when your match(League of Legends) has begun.

 ## Getting Started